MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-aip-premium-govt-service-description.md

 ## Configuring Azure Information Protection unified labeling solution for GCC High and DoD customers

+> [!IMPORTANT]
+> As of the July 2020 update, all *new* GCC High customers of the Azure Information Protection unified labeling solution, can make use of both General menu and Scanner menu features only.

 The configuration details provided in this section are relevant only for the Azure Information Protection unified labeling solution for GCC High and DoD customers.
-For all other configuration details, see [standard configuration information for GCC High and DoD customers](#configuring-azure-information-protection-for-gcc-high-and-dod-customers)
+For all other configuration details, see [standard configuration information for GCC High and DoD customers](#configuring-azure-information-protection-for-gcc-high-and-dod-customers).

 ### AIP apps configuration (unified labeling only)